 The Gallo Romans first introduced vineyards into the area and the caves beneath the Château are of archaeological interest.
 Thought to have been inhabited centuries before the Romans, this was confirmed in an excavation, conducted by the University of Bordeaux, which uncovered a number artifacts.

-The current owners, Helen & Nick, produced their first wine vintage at the property in 2005, continuing a tradition of quality and innovation.
+Helen & Nick, produced their first wine vintage at the property in 2005, continuing a tradition of quality and innovation.

 “Our philosophy,” says Helen, “is simple – We make wines that are a true reflection of the terroir in a way that is sustainable and natural.”